a background to the issue

 Identifying key rhino horn consumers and the motivations behind their consumption enables us to develop messages most likely to resonate with target audiencesTrinh Nguyen, Senior Programme Officer

-The identification and subsequent psychological, cultural, and social profiling of core consumer groups is a key step in developing appropriate behavioural change messaging.
+The identification and psychological, cultural, and social profiling of core consumer groups is a key step in developing appropriate behavioural change messaging.

 A combination of market surveys, anonymous questionnaires and profiling techniques have enabled us to develop a detailed picture of the archetypal rhino horn consumer in Viet Nam.
 For the purposes of helping to shape SBCC initiatives, his name is "Mr. L."